Surrogate models for lightcurves and photosphere properties of Type II supernovae: Application to real observations

 \section{Application to real observations}

 Having validated our model on synthetic data with known inputs, we now turn to applying our full photometric model to infer the properties of a few well-observed Type II SNe.
+We selected these three well-observed Type II SNe as they have extensive multi-wavelength observations and have been studied by different groups in the past, allowing us to compare our constraints.
+These events also probe different parts of the parameter space with regards to explosion energy, which is a critical parameter in the model.
+Moreover, two of these events have strong constraints on the progenitor mass from pre-explosion imaging, which we can directly compare our constraint to.